Jump to:

 How to Open a Garage Door With No Power

 If your garage door doesn’t work after a power outage, stay calm.
-Every modern garage should come with an emergency release kit, a system installed into your garage that allows you to manually open the door from the inside or outside.
-Next time you find yourself without power, and you need to get out to drive to work or get in during a pounding rainstorm, you can use a few simple steps to pull that garage door open successfully.
+Every modern garage door should come with an emergency release kit to open it manually.
+There should also be a system installed in your garage that allows you to manually open the door from the inside or outside.
+Next time you’re without power, and you need to get out to drive to work or get in during a pounding rainstorm, you can use a few simple steps to pull that garage door open successfully.

-How to Open the Garage Door Manually From the Inside
+How to Manually Open a Garage Door From the Inside

-• Find the emergency release cord: Locate the emergency release cord, which has a red handle and hangs from the center rail of the garage door track.
+- Find the emergency release cord: Locate the emergency release cord, which has a red handle and hangs from the center rail of the garage door track.
 This red cord attaches to the trolley, which connects the arm of your garage door to this center track.
-Only use the emergency release handle when the garage door is closed.
+You should never use the emergency release handle when the garage door is opened.

-• Pull the cord: Pull down on the emergency manual release handle.
-This cord should disconnect the garage door from the trolley and allow you to move the garage door manually.
+- Pull the cord: Pull down on the emergency manual release handle.
+This cord should disconnect the garage door from the trolley and allow you to move it manually.

-• Lift the garage door: You should pull straight from the bottom until the door stops moving, making sure it stays in place before letting go and backing your car out of the garage.
+- Lift the garage door: Pull straight from the bottom and stop when the door halts.
+Ensure it stays in place before letting go and backing your car out.

 How to Manually Open a Garage Door From the Outside

-• Locate the emergency release kit: Centered near the top of your garage door, you should find a small lock.
+- Find the emergency release kit: Near the top of your garage door, you should find a small lock.
 This lock stores an emergency release cable.
-You’ll also need to have the corresponding key.
+You’ll also need the corresponding key.

-• Unlock the emergency release cord: Turn the key and pull out the lock tumbler to reveal a cable.
-This cord will trigger the release mechanism, which puts your door into manual mode.
+- Unlock the emergency release cord: Turn the key and pull out the lock tumbler to reveal a cable.
+This cord triggers the release mechanism, putting your door into manual mode.

 Safety Tips for Manually Opening Your Garage Door